-Fuel Filter
+Gasoline Fuel Filter

-The engine is equipped with a spin on, water separator type fuel filter.
+Gasoline engines are equipped with a spin on, water separator type fuel filter.
 The filter should be checked frequently and changed at least annually to assure an adequate supply of clean, dry fuel to the engine.
 It is recommended that the filter is inspected after the first 25 hours of use and then serviced as needed.
-Follow the engine or filter manufacturer's instructions for servicing or replacing the fuel
+Follow the engine or filter manufacturer's instructions for servicing or replacing the fuel filter.